edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 Where DE exists, the APE will identify and authorize the AP, but the OOBI in the `kid` claim of the passport will identify the OP, and these two parties will be different.
 Therefore, the DE in the dossier MUST include a delegated signer credential that authorizes the OP to act on the AP's behalf and that stipulates the constraints that govern this delegation.
 It SHOULD also include a vetting credential for the OP, that proves the OP's identity.
 If the APE includes a brand credential, then the DE MUST also include a brand proxy credential, proving that the OP not only can use the AP's allocated phone number, but has AP's permission to project the AP's brand while doing so.

-The PASSporT-specific signature MUST come from the OP, not the OSP or any other party.
+The passport-specific signature MUST come from the OP, not the OSP or any other party.
 The OP can generate this signature in its on-prem or cloud PBX, using keys that it controls.
 It is crucial that the distinction between OP and AP be transparent, with the relationship proved by strong evidence that the AP can create or revoke easily, in a self-service manner.

 ### Vetting credential
 A vetting credential is a targeted credential that enumerates the formal and legal attributes of a unique legal entity.
 It MUST include a legal identifier that makes the entity unique in its home jurisdiction (e.g., an LEI), and it MUST include an AID for the legal entity as an AP.
 This AID is unique globally.